-North of the zoo in the brick-paved downtown (which unlike many places shows few signs of businesses fleeing to the highway frontages), you can window-shop (or even buy something) at the department stores and antiques shops or see a movie at the classic State Theatre on Main Street.
+North of the zoo in the brick-paved downtown, which, unlike many places, shows few signs of businesses fleeing to the highway frontages, you can window-shop or even buy something at the department stores and antiques shops.
 Another notable downtown landmark is the Windsor Hotel, closed and awaiting refurbishment.
 After its construction in 1887, this “Waldorf of the Prairies” drew lots of cowpoke-luminaries, including Buffalo Bill Cody.

 Garden City supports not only the usual gas stations, motels, and fast food, but also, best of all, the 3,760-acre Sandsage Bison Range and Wildlife Area, which may be viewed along the west side of Business US-83, around a half mile south of town.

 Farther south, across the often dry-as-a-bone Arkansas River, oil pumps languidly dip their heads.
 This is where the stereotypical Kansas landscape comes in: either stark desolation or—thanks to money and modernity—vast irrigation efforts.
 Prior to the advent of reliable irrigation from the Ogallala Aquifer, overeager farmers almost ruined the region’s fortunes plowing up the fragile buffalo grass for a quick cash crop.
 But the winds then blew the topsoil away, so the hills that stood here prior to the Dust Bowl are gone completely now, and the landscape is endless, see-forever plains, marked by grain elevators and telephone poles.